4nte/react-workshop/src/modules/01-fundementals/10-user-form/problem.md

     }
 ```

-After form is submitted new user should be added to **users** array in state. <br>
+When the form is submitted, a new user should be appended to **users** array in component state. <br>
-Besides form, **loop through users from state and render each of them** with all values (firstName, lastName, username).

-*NOTE!* - label must be connected with input, either with **htmlFor** attribute in label or input nested in label.
+*NOTE!* - label element must reference the respective input element, using the **htmlFor** attribute.

 ## Steps
 1. Create file `exercise/UserForm.tsx` and export component `UserForm` as default.
 2. Import `UserForm` component in `exercise/App.tsx` and render it.
-3. In `UserForm.tsx` implement form with three input fields of type `text` and button of type `submit`.
+3. In `UserForm.tsx` create a form with three input fields of type `text` and button of type `submit`.
 4. Implement methods for handling input value change and form submit handler.
-5. Render all users from array in state.
+5. Render a list of users added in state (`state.users` array)
 6. Run all tests from `App.test.tsx`.